isabella232/pmp-support-site/docs/users/060_searcher.md

 * **Easy.** Once you get the hang of it, it’s easy to find the asset you’re looking for and pull it into the CMS you’re using.
 * **Powerful.** With the PMP searcher you can specify exactly what you’re looking for, making use of all of the metadata available to find what you need.

-**Important!** *The searcher may have different content permissions than your PMP account, so assets you may find in the searcher may not be available to you.* Example: if your account does not have rights to content to PRI’s The World, you will not be able to add content from The World to your site even though you can find it in the support searcher.
+**Important!** *The searcher may have different content permissions than your PMP account, so assets you may find in the searcher may not be available to you.* Example: if your account does not have rights to content to PRI’s *The World*, you will not be able to add content from *The World* to your site even though you can find it in the support searcher.

 ## Using the Searcher, Part 1: Text Searches

 By default, the searcher returns stories that have an image.
-We’ll start with the default to perform our first searches.
+We’ll stick with that to perform our first searches.

 Let’s do a text search.
 First, enter “star wars” (without quotes) in the search box and hit search.

-[It returns over 2,500 stories,](https://support.pmp.io/search?advanced=1&searchsort=date&text=star%20wars&profile=story&has=image) and the first one returned features Star Trek’s George Takei.
+[It returns over 2,500 stories,](https://support.pmp.io/search?advanced=1&searchsort=date&text=star%20wars&profile=story&has=image) and the first one returned features *Star Trek*’s George Takei.
 Probably not what we’re looking for.
 Without quotes, it PMP searches for any occurrences of “star” or “wars” within story text, headlines, teasers and bylines.

 ![star_wars_takei](https://cloud.githubusercontent.com/assets/4427754/11099099/5b3ea0ac-8877-11e5-888e-0a30b29f7fed.png)